-1. To Examine the impact of stress and body arousal on one’s ability to effectively communicate and maintain meaningful relationships; personally, and professionally;
+1. Participants will be able to examine the impact of stress and body arousal on one’s ability to effectively communicate and maintain meaningful relationships; personally, and professionally;

-2. To understand the Spiral of Mistrust learning how it is acquired, transmitted in the workplace, and its tendencies when left unresolved;
+2. Participants will be able to understand the Spiral of Mistrust learning how it is acquired, transmitted in the workplace, and its tendencies when left unresolved;

-3. To uncover the prevailing preconceived Notions on the parts of management and employees, and how they are undermining organizational values and the ability to fulfill the mission;
+3. Participants will be able to uncover the prevailing preconceived Notions on the parts of management and employees, and how they are undermining organizational values and the ability to fulfill the mission;

-4. To identify what is lost when stress and compassion fatigue are not addressed; and,
+4. Participants will be able to identify what is lost when stress and compassion fatigue are not addressed; and,

-5. To begin implementing the initiatives that serve to reduce stress and compassion fatigue in the workplace.
+5. Participants will be able to begin implementing the initiatives that serve to reduce stress and compassion fatigue in the workplace.

 This training is not eligible for NBCC credits.
 Registration button is at the bottom of the page.

-Roderick and his wife, Melody, have been married for 38 years.
+Roderick and his wife, Melody, have been married for more than 40 years.
 Together they raised two sons and a daughter and have eight grandchildren.
-Among family and friends Roderick is known as, “the man in a rowboat rowing backwards into the future.”
+Roderick holds that the core of self-regulation and self-care is found in one’s practice of self-reflection, consequently he is known among family and friends as, “the man in a rowboat rowing backwards into the future.”